-I started TBW almost over a week ago but the writing was so dense that I had to take long breaks.
+I started The Bone Witch almost over a week ago but the writing was so dense that I had to take long breaks.
 I like the fantasy genre a lot and when I saw that this was written by a diverse author, I was excited to delve into it.

 The Bone Witch, as you’ll read in the blurb, is centered on a girl named Tea who is part of a big family.
 Tea’s the type of witch that deals with the Dark.
 There are practically three or four other witches like Tea so she has to take on a journey with the only other Bone Witch, Lady Mykaela, to a city where ashas (a concept very much inspired by Geishas) are trained in fighting, arts and become entertainers or warriors or shop-keepers.